Junoh-Kang/Junoh-Kang.github.io/_pages/about.md

 I am a fifth-year Ph.D. student at the [SNU Computer Vision Lab](https://cv.snu.ac.kr/), advised by [Prof. Bohyung Han](https://cv.snu.ac.kr/index.php/~bhhan/).

 My earlier work focused on improving and extending diffusion models, from enabling few-step sampling to generating long videos with pretrained models.
-I am increasingly interested in generative modeling for financial applications through ongoing work with [Prof. Kiseop Lee](https://sites.google.com/view/purdue-dsfi/people).
+Building on this experience, I am now exploring generative modeling for financial applications through ongoing work with [Prof. Kiseop Lee](https://sites.google.com/view/purdue-dsfi/people).
-My broader interest lies in using deep learning where mathematical rigor matters, combining expressive models with structural understanding for real-world stochastic systems.
+More broadly, my long-term goal is to develop world models for complex stochastic systems, with a particular focus on financial markets.

-Outside research, I enjoy tennis, golf, and running.
+Outside of research, I enjoy tennis, golf, and running.